Wilford Woodruff: Marriage and family

 Woodruff's second marriage to Mary Ann Jackson ended in divorce a year after their son, James, was born in 1847.
 Woodruff's third and fourth marriages ended in divorce only three weeks after their sealing, after the two young women started dating men their own age.
 In 1852, Woodruff married Mary Giles Meeks Webster and Clarissa Henrietta Hardy, but Mary died that same year and Clarissa divorced him a year later.
 In 1853, he was sealed to two more women, Emma Smith, age 15, and Sarah Brown, age 19.
 Sarah bore a son the following year, but Emma did not bear any children until she was 19.
 Emma's first child died at age 13 months, and her fourth child, born in 1867, died soon after birth.
 In 1857, Brigham Young sealed Sarah Delight Stocking to Woodruff.
 Delight's third child died as an infant in 1869.
 In 1877, Young sealed his daughter, Eudora Lovina Young Dunford, to Woodruff.
-Their child died a few hours after his birth in 1878.
+Their child died a few hours after birth in 1878.
 Although Woodruff and Mary Ann Jackson were divorced, he provided a home for her and sent money to her to support her and their son, James.
-Then James came to live with Woodruff as a young man in 1863.
+James came to live with Woodruff as a young man in 1863.
 Among Woodruff's children was church apostle Abraham O. Woodruff.
-Woodruff's daughter, Phebe, was sealed as a wife to Lorenzo Snow in 1859.
+Woodruff's daughter Phebe was sealed as a wife to Lorenzo Snow in 1859.

-During Woodruff's time as president of the LDS Church, his wife, Emma Smith Woodruff, accompanied him to public functions, and she was the only wife he lived with after Phebe's death in 1885.
+During Woodruff's time as president of the LDS Church, his wife Emma Smith Woodruff accompanied him to public functions, and she was the only wife he lived with after Phebe's death in 1885.
 She was a niece of Abraham O. Smoot.
 Although she married Woodruff, then age 46, when she was 15, she did not have the first of her eight children until she was 19.
 Emma was involved in the Relief Society, serving as both a ward and stake president for that organization.
 She also served as a member of the Relief Society General Board from 1892 to 1910.
 Woodruff spent more time with Emma's children than his children from other wives.
 He corresponded most frequently with Emma's and Phebe's children, giving them advice on living a virtuous life and saving money.
-He built homes for his wives and he sent money to his wives and children, probably based on their individual needs.
+He built homes for his wives, and he sent money to his wives and children, probably based on their individual needs.

 In the 1880s, Woodruff met Lydia Mary Olive Mamreoff von Finkelstien Mountford, who grew up Christian in Jerusalem.
 Woodruff and Mountford became friends, and she spent time with Woodruff's family at their summer home.
-While historian D. Michael Quinn and others have speculated that Mountford was sealed to Woodruff as a plural wife in 1897, there is no evidence for it and, according to Thomas G. Alexander, Mountford was away giving lectures in California while Woodruff was in Oregon at the time that Quinn postulated they were sealed.
+While historian D. Michael Quinn and others have speculated that Mountford was sealed to Woodruff as a plural wife in 1897, there is no evidence for it.
+According to Thomas G. Alexander, Mountford was away giving lectures in California while Woodruff was in Oregon at the time that Quinn postulated they were sealed.